Easy Oat Flour Pizza Crust (No Yeast, Gluten-Free)

 No, an oat flour pizza crust won’t taste exactly like a traditional white flour pizza crust.
 It will have its own twist due to the oats.
 Expect a nutty, slightly sweet flavor from the oat flour, instead of the wheaty taste of white flour.
 I’ve added the perfect amount of seasoning to this recipe, making it equally, if not more, flavorful and a delicious and gluten-free, nutritious option.
 Since an oat flour pizza crust does not have gluten, it will not have the same soft, doughy texture you get from regular pizza.
 But I’ve done my best to create a crust that still has a soft chew with a firm texture that can easily hold all your favorite pizza toppings.

-Why You’ll Love This Easy Oat Flour Pizza Crust Recipe
+Why This Oat Flour Pizza Crust Works

 Oat flour pizza on a cutting board.